-- Support for development of shared Care Management Tools (Shared Care Plan [SCP] Project, Universal Transfer Protocol [UTP] project, Event Notification System [ENS]). - Activities to evaluate non-VHIE-connected providers' HIT and EMR capabilities to assess gaps in ability to connect to the VHIE, especially for DLTSS providers (Gap Analyses). - Activities to remediate identified gaps in HIT and HIE capabilities for providers not already connected to the VHIE, especially for DLTSS providers (Gap Remediation).
+- Support for development of shared Care Management Tools (Shared Care Plan Project; Universal Transfer Protocol Project; Event Notification System); - Activities to evaluate non-Vermont HIE (VHIE)-connected providers' HIT/EHR capabilities to assess gaps in ability to connect to the VHIE, especially for DLTSS providers (Gap Analyses); and - Activities to remediate identified gaps in HIT and HIE capabilities for providers not already connected to the VHIE, especially for DLTSS providers (Gap Remediation).

-A copy of this survey, including results, can be found in Appendix D: Vermont SIM Sustainability On-Line Survey Results.
+A copy of this survey, including results, can be found in Appendix B.